sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 ```
 _**NOTE**_: The "destroy" action is irreversible.

-## Interacting With The Kubernetes Cluster
+## Interact with the Kubernetes Cluster

 The command to [create the cloud resources](#create-cloud-resources) writes the `kube_config` output value to a file, `./[prefix]-aks-kubeconfig.conf.` When the Kubernetes cluster is ready, use `kubectl` to interact with the cluster and perform the SAS Viya deployment.